tus/tus.io/src/content/blog/2013-04-15-a-protocol-for-resumable-file-uploads.md

 ---
 title: A protocol for resumable file uploads
-comments: true
+# comments: true
 author: felixge
-redirect_from: /blog/2013/04/15/a-protocol-for-resumable-file-uploads/
+# redirect_from: /blog/2013/04/15/a-protocol-for-resumable-file-uploads/
 date: 2013-04-15
-slug: 2013/04/15/a-protocol-for-resumable-file-uploads/
 ---

 **tl;dr:** We are happy to announce version 0.1 of the